videlais/Unofficial-Ink-Cookbook/_chapters/03-writing-your-first-ink-story.md

 ### Adding More Choices

-Adding an additional choices to the existing code is as easy as including extra asterisks and then more text of the choice option for the user.
+Adding additional choices to the existing code is as easy as including extra asterisks and then more text of the choice option for the user.

 ```ink
 * Choose to Write More